gibsonlab/chronostrain/README.md

     ChromosomeLen is only used as metadata; it is used in the "overall relative abundance" estimator.
     To download genomes, we recommend the `ncbi datasets` API.
     We provide example scripts that use this API, located in `examples/database/download_ncbi2.sh`

+    Note that `blast_db_dir` points to a directory, and `blast_db_name` refers to a new blast database name.
+It will be created automatically.

     Then, one configures chronostrain to use the database
     ```text